I’ve tested Zillexit across dozens of configurations to figure out why it slows down.

 I’ll be honest with you.

 I spent three months wondering why my Zillexit installation ran like it was stuck in mud.
-Every page took forever to load.
-Users complained.
-I made excuses about server traffic.
+Pages crawled.
+Users complained constantly.
+I made excuses about server traffic, blamed the usual suspects, anything but looking closer at what was actually happening under the hood.
+Turned out the whole thing needed to be rebuilt from scratch.

 Turns out I was doing it all wrong.